 Asset hierarchies are the foundation of how data is structured in Maximo.

-When they are consistent and well-defined, they make it easier to understand performance, plan work, and improve reliability.
+When they are consistent and well-defined, they make it easier to understand asset performance, plan work, and improve reliability.

 If you have seen how data quality impacts reliability overall, asset hierarchy is one of the most important areas to get right: